TechExperiences/Sandbox-Environments/Sandbox-Environment-Guides/Roadshow-Caldova/caldova01.md

 ### The steps attendees follow:

-1. Go to the Tech Workshop site at https://aka.ms/CAIPTechWorkshops.
+1. Go to the Technical Workshop site at https://aka.ms/CAIPTechWorkshops.

 1. Navigate to **Modernize with Confidence** section on the left navigation pane.